bringhurst/coconut-custard-pie/README.md

 3. Fold butter into dough with a stand mixer on low until no dry flour remains.
     * It will come together suddenly (maybe after 5 minutes or so), keep a close eye on it and don't overmix.
 4. Gently mix in remaining flour.
 5. Using hands, split into two dough balls.
+Splash with some cold water if it doesn't come together.
 6. Flatten each dough ball into a disc, then wrap in plastic.
 7. Store in refrigerator for at least two hours before use.
 8. Roll out the crust as usual and place into a pie tin.